yakovmeister/restify-router-config/readme.md

 the code from above would use `restrictedRoute` middleware first, and if you're going to access /users/:id, it would also use `anotherMiddleware` middleware.

-## Disclaimer

-* ~~Didn't have time to write tests, don't expect that things should work the way it should.~~
-* Current releases may not be stable until further notice.
-I didn't have much time to tinker around.
-Any kind of help is appreciated.

 [npm-image]: https://img.shields.io/npm/v/restify-router-config.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/restify-router-config